EventTarget: addEventListener() method

 defaults tofalse

 .Note: For event listeners attached to the event target, the event is in the target phase, rather than the capturing and bubbling phases.
-Event listeners in the capturing phase are called before event listeners in any non-capturing phases.
+Event listeners in the capturing phase are called before event listeners in the target and bubbling phases.

 wantsUntrusted